adamwoolhether/rustFoundations/readme.md

 * Use floating point numbers, except as direct constants.
 Functions using floating points won't work.
 * Use iterators.
 * Connect to external data sources _other than_ files. (`include_str!` and `include_bytes!` can embed files in our binary)

+## Macros
+Let us change the language's syntax.
+Two types:
+* Declarative
+* Procedural

+Declarative are more simple, and we'll only cover them here.

+Using macros are always defined with `!`.